On-Going Weekly Programs- Updated November 2nd, 2020

 Zumba Gold Tuesdays, 10:00-11:00 a.m.
 AND Fridays: 9:45-10:45 a.m.
 Hyde Community Center, 90 Lincoln Street, Newton Highlands

 Lunch, Monday - Friday, 11:45 a.m.

 Pre-register by 11:00 the previous day (for Monday pre-register by 11:00 Friday).
 Suggested donation, $2.00.
 Punch cards available in the office.

-Nurses from the Newton Health Department see individuals on a first-come, drop-in, basis to take blood pressure and answer medication questions.
+The Newton Public Health Nurse sees individuals on a first-come, drop-in, basis to take blood pressure and answer medication questions.
 Check the newsletter for current dates.

-Healthy Living Programs, check the calendar for current courses
+Healthy Living Programs, check the newsletter for current courses

 Parkinson's Support Group, last Monday of each month (unless it is a holiday, then meets the previous week), 10:30 a.m.

 This is a support group for people with Parkinson's disease, family members, and caregivers.
 This is a forum to share experiences and learn from one another.
 Facilitated by James Demicco, retired primary care M.D. with a 10 year history of Parkinson's.

 Low-Vision Support Group, first Monday of each month (unless it is a holiday, then moves ahead one week), 1:00 p.m.